 Your guesthouse can help you book your ticket in advance, and usually with the most trusted and decent company in that area.
 However, they may charge an extra couple of dollars as a form of the admin fee.

 You can also take a chance and turn up at the local station to buy your ticket there.
 I only did this when my hostel had a better idea of schedules or called ahead and knew there would be adequate space.
-Since some bus stations are outside of the centre of a town or city, it doesn’t make sense to pay the price of an expensive taxi, to only have the haggle and get back again.
+Since some bus stations are outside of the centre of a town or city, it doesn’t make sense to pay the price of an expensive taxi, only to have to haggle and get back again.

 Some bus tickets now include a pick up from your accommodation.
 Double-check if that is the case.